CrossMediaCloud/cmc-opengraph-twittercards/README.md

 CMC OpenGraph TwitterCards
 ===========================

-Add OpenGraph and TwitterCards to WordPress with a minimu of work for the author.
+Add OpenGraph and TwitterCards to WordPress with a minimum of work for the author.